BitcoinCacheMachine/BitcoinCacheMachine/README.md

 1) Download BCM from github and run setup to configure your environment (done above).
 2) Run `bcm init`, which initializes your management host (i.e., [SDN Controller](https://www.sdxcentral.com/sdn/definitions/sdn-controllers/)).
 This command downloads and installs BCM software dependencies including `docker-ce`. `bcm init` builds the relevant docker images used at the management computer including those required for Trezor integration.
 3) Create a cluster by running `bcm cluster create`.
 A BCM cluster is defined as one or more LXD endpoints (computers) with a private networking environment that is low latency and high bandwidth, such as a home or office LAN.
-4) Deploy the base BCM software stack using `bcm project deploy`.
-The BCM SDN Controller intelligently deploys components across failure domains to achieve local high-availability.
+4) Deploy essential BCM data center components by running `bcm provision`.
+The components deployed by `bcm provision` are common to ALL BCM deployments and include TOR services (SOCKS5 proxy, TOR-enabled DNS, & TOR Control), docker registries, a kafka logging stack, and bitcoind.
+The BCM SDN Controller intelligently deploys components across failure domains (i.e., individual x86_64) to achieve local high-availability.
-5) TODO: Run `bcm stack deploy` to add supported software to your BCM data center workloads.
-Planned software includes [lnd](https://github.com/lightningnetwork/lnd) & [eclair](https://github.com/ACINQ/eclair) lightning daemons, [OpenTimestamps Server](https://github.com/opentimestamps/), various wallet interfaces and/or RPC interfaces (e.g., for desktop application integration), [esplora block explorer from Blockstream](https://github.com/Blockstream/esplora), [lightning-charge](https://github.com/ElementsProject/lightning-charge), etc..
+5) TODO: Use `bcm stack deploy` to deploy supported software to your BCM data center workloads.
+Planned software includes [clightning](https://github.com/ElementsProject/lightning), [lnd](https://github.com/lightningnetwork/lnd) & [eclair](https://github.com/ACINQ/eclair) lightning daemons, [OpenTimestamps Server](https://github.com/opentimestamps/), various wallet interfaces and/or RPC interfaces (e.g., for desktop application integration), [esplora block explorer from Blockstream](https://github.com/Blockstream/esplora), [lightning-charge](https://github.com/ElementsProject/lightning-charge), etc..

+Each of the commands listed above has a negative command, e.g., `bcm stack undeploy`, `bcm deprovision`, `bcm cluster destroy`, and `bcm reset`.
+Consider running `bcm info` to determine your active environment variables.

 ## How to contribute